-CPAP, which stands for continuous positive airway pressure, has historically been one of the most common treatments for a condition like obstructive sleep apnea (OSA).
+CPAP, which stands for continuous positive airway pressure, has historically been one of the most common and effective treatments for obstructive sleep apnea (OSA).
 A CPAP machine uses a special face mask and compressor pump to keep airways open so that patients can breathe while they sleep.
-For some patients, though, CPAP doesn’t effectively do what it was created to do.
-In fact, some patients may find that CPAP exacerbates certain symptoms while also leading to new ones they weren’t experiencing before treatment began.
-This is what our Seattle team refers to as CPAP intolerance.
-Signs of CPAP intolerance include:
+Though for some patients, CPAP doesn't effectively treat their sleep apnea.
+In fact, some patients may find that CPAP exacerbates certain symptoms while also leading to new ones they weren't experiencing before the treatment began.

 Thankfully, CPAP isn't the only treatment option for patients who struggle with OSA.
-With oral appliance therapy, our patients from Seattle and beyond have an alternative to overcoming obstruction and getting the full night of rest they deserve.
+With oral appliance therapy, our patients from Seattle and beyond have a CPAP-alternative to overcoming obstruction and getting the full night of rest they deserve.

 Oral appliance therapy uses a comfortable, custom-made mouthpiece designed to reposition the patient's tongue and lower jaw, keeping airways clear.
-Not only will that help OSA patients sleep better, it will also treat snoring, which often goes hand-in-hand with sleep apnea.
+Not only will this device help OSA patients sleep better, it will also treat snoring, which often goes hand-in-hand with sleep apnea.
 What's more, there are many different kinds of mouthpieces to choose from.
-If one doesn't work, we can recommend another until we find exactly the right one for you.
+Dr. Christian will explain the appliance options that would be the best for you.